Social Media and Networking Policy

 - SCC defines social media broadly to include online platforms that facilitate activities such as professional or social networking, posting commentary or opinions, and sharing pictures, audio, video, or other content.
 Social media includes personal websites and all types of online communities where individuals communicate and/or share digital content.

 - SCC will establish professional sites for any employee who utilizes social networking for college-related business.
 SCC retains the right to oversee each official SCC social media page.
-Once approval has been given, the Marketing Department will register the account with the social networking service requested and notify the requestor.
-The College-created username and password for the social media page, feed, story, etc. may not be changed except by the Marketing Department.
-The requestor will be responsible for maintaining the service with regular interactions and may contact the Marketing Department for assistance as needed.
-The Marketing Department will maintain account records if content needs review or someone other than the original requestor assumes responsibility for the site.
-If the social media becomes dormant after two weeks, the Marketing Department has the authority to disable the account.
+Once approval has been given, the Marketing & Outreach Department will register the account with the social networking service requested and notify the requestor.
+The College-created username and password for the social media page, feed, story, etc. may not be changed except by the Marketing & Outreach Department.
+The requestor will be responsible for maintaining the service with regular interactions and may contact the Marketing & Outreach Department for assistance as needed.
+The Marketing & Outreach Department will maintain account records if content needs review or someone other than the original requestor assumes responsibility for the site.
+If the social media becomes dormant after two weeks, the Marketing & Outreach Department has the authority to disable the account.

 - All college-related communication through social media outlets should remain professional in nature and should always be conducted in accordance with the College’s communications policy, practices, procedures, and expectations.
 Employees/students must not use SCC’s official social media for political purposes, to conduct private commercial transactions, or to engage in private business activities.
 Employees should be mindful that inappropriate use of SCC’s official social media may be grounds for disciplinary action.
 If an account is used for educational purposes or college business, the entire account, regardless of any personal views, is subject to SCC’s best practices guidelines.

-- All social media sites using Stanly Community College’s name must be approved by the Marketing Department.
+- All social media sites using Stanly Community College’s name must be approved by the Marketing & Outreach Department.

 Stanly Community College’s Social Media guidelines and best practices:

 - All SCC social media sites must be monitored weekly and updated at least weekly.
-If any site that remains inactive for more than four weeks, the Marketing Department will contact the College owner of the social media site to request activity or the site will be rendered dormant by the Marketing Department.
+If any site remains inactive for more than four weeks, the Marketing & Outreach Department will contact the College owner of the social media site to request activity or the site will be rendered dormant by the Marketing & Outreach Department.

 - Think twice before posting; privacy does not exist in the world of social media.